chany63/chany63.github.io/_pages/about.md

 </div>
 </details>
 <p></p>
-I have so many hobbies, so I can say my hobby is to try new things.
+Also, I have so many hobbies, so I can say my hobby is to try new things.
 <p></p>
 <details>
 <summary><b><a style="color: #900023; text-decoration: none;">Here's some of my unique hobbies:</a></b></summary>